OfficeDev/Microsoft-Teams-Samples/samples/tab-add-in-combined/nodejs/README.md

 ---
 page_type: sample
-description: This app combines an Outlook add-in and Teams tab for creating and tracking discount offers.
+description: This sample app integrates an Outlook add-in with a Teams tab to streamline the creation and management of discount offers.
+Users can insert discounts into emails and view consolidated data within Teams, enhancing collaboration and efficiency.
 products:
 - office-teams
 - office